 \section{Abstract}

-In situations where both extreme and non-extreme data are of interest, modelling the whole data set accurately is important.
-In a univariate framework, modelling the bulk and tail of a distribution has been studied before, but little work has been done when more than one variable is of concern.
-We propose a dependence model that blends two copulas with different characteristics over the whole range of the data support.
+In situations where both extreme and non-extreme data are of interest, mo\-delling the whole data set accurately is important.
+In a univariate framework, modelling the bulk and tail of a distribution has been extensively studied before.
+However, when more than one variable is of concern, models that aim specifically at capturing both regions correctly are scarce in the literature.
+A dependence model that blends two copulas with different characteristics over the whole range of the data support is proposed.
 One copula is tailored to the bulk and the other to the tail, with a dynamic weighting function employed to transition smoothly between them.
-We investigate tail dependence properties numerically and use simulation to confirm that the blended model is flexible enough to capture a wide variety of structures.
-We apply our model to study the dependence between temperature and ozone concentration at two sites in the UK and compare with a single copula fit.
-The proposed model provides a better, more flexible, fit to the data, and is also capable of captu\-ring complex dependence structures.
+Tail dependence properties are investigated numerically and simulation is used to confirm that the blended model is sufficiently flexible to capture a wide variety of structures.
+The model is applied to study the dependence between temperature and ozone concentration at two sites in the UK and compared with a single copula fit.
+The proposed model provides a better, more flexi\-ble, fit to the data, and is also capable of captu\-ring complex dependence structures.

 \keywords{Copulas, Dependence, Extremal Dependence}